`config.force_ssl` is different than controller `force_ssl`

 - when to expire the cookie (

-option), - should the cookie be sent only via HTTP or also other protocols like JavaScript (
+Expireoption), - should the cookie be sent only via HTTP or also other protocols like JavaScript (

-) - wether the cookie should be sent over by
+HttpOnly) - wether the cookie should be sent over by

 If you’re using in your Rails app authentication gem Devise

-it will take good care when setting session_id
+it will take good care when setting session_id cookie on options

-and when to expire.
-But Secure
+HttpOnly and when to expire.
+But Secure option won’t be set.

-(still the global config one) comes handy.
+This is where force_ssl (still the global config one) comes handy.
 It will

-not only enforce the http
+not only enforce the http to https redirect, but will enforce

-=> not to be sent via non-secure
+session cookie to be secure => not to be sent via non-secure

 conection.